rmp15/PRISM-grids-into-FIPS-ZIP-censustract-USA/README.md

 # PRISM data converted into FIPS and ZIP summaries in the USA

+## Introduction
-PRISM temperature, precipitation, wet bulb global tempearture (WBGT) weather variable grids (from https://prism.oregonstate.edu/recent/) that have been converted to political entities (county FIPS and ZIP (ZCTA) Codes) for use in several papers.
+[Parameter-elevation Regressions on Independent Slopes Model (PRISM)](https://prism.oregonstate.edu/recent/) temperature, precipitation 4km weather variable grids that have been converted to county FIPS and ZIP Code summaries for use in several papers.

 In RDS from R and also csv.
-In Python easy to load RDS files (https://stackoverflow.com/questions/40996175/loading-a-rds-file-in-pandas).
+In Python [easy to load RDS files](https://stackoverflow.com/questions/40996175/loading-a-rds-file-in-pandas) and much more compact files than csvs too.

-Work in progress by Robbie M Parks et al.\
+Work in progress by Robbie M Parks.
-WGBT grids provided by Cascade Tuloske.
-Great to work together!

-2018...2022... and beyond
+2018...2022... and beyond.

 Actual output to use found at: https://github.com/rmp15/PRISM-grids-into-FIPS-ZIP-USA/tree/main/output